ohynderi/EpMonitoring/README.md

 The configuration file comes with 3 sections:

-* logging: SMTP details to email notifications
+* logging: SMTP details for email notifications
-* sites: details of the sites (hosting the VPN Concentrators) to be tested.
+* sites: details of the sites (hosting the VPN Concentrators) to be monitored.
-* frequency: how often (in sec) do we test the sites
+* frequency: how often (in sec) are sites monitored

+See file example_config.yml for more details.

 ## Site Monitoring

-The sites section lists the sites to be tested.
+The sites section lists the sites to be monitored.
 At every <frequency>, the script tests all the sites, one after the other.
 So the time required to test all sites should be less than the frequency…

 Each site are tested as following:
 1. Ping the external ip resource (external_ip), avg RTT taken as result.
 2. Setup an SSL connection to the site VPN GW, time to login taken as a result
 3. Ping the internal ip resource (internal_ip), avg RTT taken as result.
 4. Tear down the SSL connection.

+It is recommended not to perform any type of host integrity / compliancy checking for the test user.

 ## Result

-Site results are store in a result CSV file that rotates every days.
-So every day a new result file is created.
+Site results are stored in below format into a CSV file, located in the result directory.

+> Time,CPE Name,Summary,Stage 1 in ms,Stage 2 in ms,Stage 3 in ms
+> Wed Nov 14 00:03:40 2018,site1,SUCCESS,5.213,10529.671,436.733
+> Wed Nov 14 00:03:40 2018,site2,SUCCESS,5.213,10529.671,436.733
+> Wed Nov 14 00:03:59 2018,site3,SUCCESS,4.918,5518.176,148.335
+> Wed Nov 14 00:04:13 2018,site1,SUCCESS,4.963,3339.573,16.167
+> Wed Nov 14 00:14:25 2018,site2,SUCCESS,4.989,10519.918,446.857
+> ...

+Result are being rotated every days.
+So one result file per day.

-If, for a site, one step failed, the site is considered as failed.
-If a site has been marked as failed twice in a row, a notification is sent via email.
+If, for a site, one step fails (see the site monitoring section), the site is considered as failed.
+A notification is sent via email when a site has failed twice in a row.

+## Script Logging

 ## Error handling